nehalineogi/azure-cross-solution-network-architectures/apim/README-external.md

 # Azure API Management (APIM) External Mode

 This architecture demonstrates the connectivity architecture and traffic flows to and from API Management (APIM).
 APIM can be deployed in various modes.
-The diagram shows APIM in External Mode with Custom DNS, APIM self-hosted gateway.
+This diagram shows APIM in External Mode with Custom DNS and APIM self-hosted gateway.
 Main consideration for APIM in External Mode is that it's reachable from the public internet for external consumers with minimal DNS configuration.

 # Azure Documentation links